decred/atomicswap/README.md

 password while `dcratomicswap` does not.
 Running a tool without any parameters will show the full usage help.

-All of the tools support the same five commands.
+All of the tools support the same six commands.
 These commands are:

 ```
 Commands:
   initiate <participant address> <amount>
   participate <initiator address> <amount> <secret hash>
   redeem <contract> <contract transaction> <secret>
+  refund <contract> <contract transaction>
   extractsecret <redemption transaction> <secret hash>
   auditcontract <contract> <contract transaction>
 ```